 - If you have lived outside of Pennsylvania at any point in the last 10 years, you must obtain an FBI fingerprint-based background check (around $25).
 This only applies to a handful of Advisors.

 These requirements are in addition to the annual certification that all Advisors go through with DeMolay International.

 This certification packet walks you through the process for completing all of these requirements.
 As you obtain the clearances, please work with your Chapter Chairman to send copies of the certification forms to Pennsylvania DeMolay.
 The PA DeMolay office will record each Advisor’s certification dates, and will send reminders when each Advisor’s 5-year period will be expiring.
 If you have already gone through these extra steps for another organization, you may submit copies of those certifications to us.

 In addition, all volunteers who work with youth in Pennsylvania are considered “Mandatory Reporters”, and are bound by law to report suspected cases of child abuse.
-Please see this sheet for more details, and instructions on how to make a report.
+Please see the Advisor Sandusky Reqs packet for more details, and instructions on how to make a report.